maeln/gl_loader/README.md

 For now I only had the time to copy paste the code for Mac OS X and test it.
 I will update the package to support at least windows and linux when I have the time.

+## Goal

+Right now, some of the dependencies are relying on the std.
+The final goal is to make the package fully `#![no_std]` compatible.

 ## Credit